AnomalousUnderdog/ldtkimport/readme.md

 This is a missed opportunity, as the Rules data is ideal if you want to create new Levels at runtime.

 To clarify, neither LDtk's Rules nor the LdtkImport library does any procedural map generation.
-What Rules do, is automate the tile placement process, including random variations using a well-defined set of rules.
+What LDtk Rules do, is automate the tile placement process, including random variations using a well-defined set of rules.
+It can add visual variety on top of a generated map by randomizing what tiles are displayed for any given cell.

 The LDtk editor itself also does a good job of being beginner-friendly, making it easy to pick up for level designers (at least, easier to understand than [Tiled](https://www.mapeditor.org/)'s equivalent [Automapping](https://doc.mapeditor.org/en/stable/manual/automapping/) feature, in my experience!).

 Preferably, you should pair LdtkImport with a procedural map generation library: take the output of the procedural map generator, which would just be a 2d grid of pure data, and pass that to LdtkImport.
-Along with a properly made .ldtk file, LdtkImport will run the rule matching process, and give you the data that tells you which tiles in a tilesheet should be drawn where, how many times, what their Z-order is, etc.
+Along with a properly made .ldtk file, LdtkImport will run the rule pattern matching process, and give you the data that tells you which tiles in a tilesheet should be drawn where, how many times, what their Z-order is, etc.

-This also opens up the potential for a runtime map editor for user-generated content, though that is beyond the scope of this importing library.
+This also opens up the potential for a runtime map editor for modders and user-generated content, though that is beyond the scope of this importing library.

 # Building

 Right now, only Visual Studio project files exist, but there is nothing Windows-specific in the code.
 I plan to eventually add CMake files for ease of porting, once I understand CMake.

-LdtkImport is designed to work on at least C++14 standard.

 ## Dependencies